fluid-project/infusion-docs/src/documents/TextfieldSliderAPI.md

 category: Components
 ---

-The **Textfield Slider** is user interface component for adjusting a number value using a range input.
+The **Textfield Slider** is a user interface component for adjusting a number value using a range input.
 It is paired with a [Textfield](Textfield.md) for direct entry of the value.

 ## Creator ##